Last updated: February 2, 2024

 Penalties for Non-Compliance

 Non-compliance can lead to significant financial and legal consequences.
-If your mileage log does not meet IRS requirements, you may face penalties such as fines and the disallowance of mileage-related deductions.
-In an audit, the IRS may scrutinize your records, and if they find inaccuracies, omissions, or insufficient documentation, you could be subject to additional taxes, interest, and even penalties for negligence or substantial understatement of income.
+If your mileage log does not meet IRS requirements, you may face penalties.
+These can include fines and the disallowance of mileage-related deductions.
+During an audit, the IRS may scrutinize your records.
+Iif they find inaccuracies, omissions, or insufficient documentation, you could be subject to additional taxes, interest, and even penalties for negligence or substantial understatement of income.

 Furthermore, non-compliance may trigger further IRS scrutiny, potentially leading to a more extensive audit of your financial records.
 Therefore, it is crucial to maintain a meticulously accurate and IRS-compliant mileage log to avoid these costly repercussions and ensure your tax deductions are legitimate and defensible in the event of an audit.